-The allowance for loan losses increased \$0.7 million, or 1.5%, from December 31, 2013 to December 31, 2014.
-Net charge-offs totaled \$2.4 million in 2014 and \$5.3 million in 2013.
+The allowance for loan losses increased \$4.4 million, or 9%, from December 31, 2014 to December 31, 2015.
+Net recoveries totaled \$1.5 million in 2015 compared to net charge-offs of \$2.4 million in 2014.
 There were no industry segments representing a significant share of total net charge-offs.
-Net charge-offs to average loans was 0.04% for 2014 compared to 0.10% for 2013.
-The allowance to average loans, which ranged from 0.76% to 1.93% for the last five years, was 0.76% at December 31, 2014.
-Over the last twelve months, charge-offs have remained low and we continue to see positive trends in credit quality.
+Net charge-offs (recoveries) to average loans was (0.02)% in 2015 compared to 0.04% in 2014.
+The allowance to average loans, which ranged from 0.75% to 1.22% for the last five years, was 0.75% at December 31, 2015.
+Over the last twelve months, charge-offs have remained low.
 Continued loan growth in future periods could result in an increase in provision expense.

 Because the acquired loans were recorded at fair value in accordance with ASC 805 at the date of acquisition, the credit risk is incorporated in the fair value recorded.
 No allowance for loan losses is recorded on the acquisition date.
 We would expect that as the fair value mark is accreted into income over future periods, a reserve will be established to absorb credit deterioration or adverse changes in expected cash flows.
-Through December 31, 2014, \$1.3 million, \$3.6 million, and \$0.1 million had been reserved for these purchased credits from Monroe Bancorp, Integra Bank, and United Bancorp, respectively.
+At December 31, 2015, \$2.0 million had been reserved for these purchased credits.